axiomhq/axiom-js/README.md

 ## Contributing

-The main aim of this repository is to continue developing and advancing axoim-node, making it faster and simpler to use.
+The main aim of this repository is to continue developing and advancing axiom-node, making it faster and simpler to use.
 Kindly check our [contributing guide](https://github.com/axiomhq/axiom-node/blob/main/Contributing.md) on how to propose bugfixes and improvements, and submitting pull requests to the project